kandukurisravya45/AI-Symptom-Analysis-Preventive-Health-Guidance/README.md

 An intelligent system that analyzes user-described symptoms and provides **evidence-based preventive health guidance** using Natural Language Processing (NLP) and Retrieval-Augmented Generation (RAG) principles.
 Aligned with **SDG 3: Good Health and Well-Being**.

 **Problem Addressed:** Many individuals ignore initial symptoms or rely on unverified online sources, delaying medical attention.
-This system bridges the gap between symptom onset and professional consultation by providing responsible, preliminary health assessment.
+This system bridges the gap between symptom onset and professional consultation by providing responsible, preliminary health awareness.

 ---